 A 1 point muffin is what I need!

 As a middle-aged woman, I have to care for my health for the long term.
 I must guard it and protect it.
 Sugar is not my friend in my journey to do so.

 Man, what a way to start a recipe blog post, right?
 Have I guilted you into the fetal position?

-Seriously, my apologies if I’m making you feel mortified about eating sugar while reading my 1-point muffin/cupcake recipe on Blue.
+Seriously, my apologies if I’m making you feel mortified about eating sugar while reading my 1 point muffin/cupcake recipe.